AEO vs ISO 37001

 What It Is

-ISO 37001 is the international standard for Anti-Bribery Management Systems (ABMS), a certifiable framework published in 2016 and revised in 2025.
+ISO 37001 is the international standard for Anti-Bribery Management Systems (ABMS), a certifiable framework published in 2016.
 It provides requirements to prevent, detect, and respond to bribery risks across organizations of any size or sector.
 The risk-based approach follows the ISO Harmonized Structure (clauses 4-10) aligned with PDCA cycle.

 Key Components